Abhishek8-netizen/RoutineMap_Agile_Prototype/README.md

 ### Sprint Plan

 **Sprint 1 Goal:**
-Deliver a minimum viable prototype that recommends suitable activities based on user condition and allows users to add and manage daily tasks.
+Develop the application with the core functionality of enabling users to receive activity guidance and recommendations based on input from the user regarding their current mental and physical state along with basic task creation and reminder features

 **Sprint 1 Stories:**